breaded-xyz/.github/profile/README.md

      ~~            \|__|         \/__/         \/__/         ~~            \/__/         ~~
 ```

-Experiments in making bread from financial markets using computers.
+Experiments in making bread from financial markets.

 For coders not quants.